-- MPI-ESM-P is used to illustrate our main findings in Fig. 5 (see Fig. S6 for the other models).
-Correlations in the forced MPI-ESM-P simulation for the whole period are very high.
+MPI-ESM-P is used to illustrate our main findings in Figure 5 (see Fig. S6 for the other models).
+Correlations in the forced MPI-ESM-P simulation for the whole period are higher than 0.6 between nearly all regions.
 In contrast, the correlations for the PAGES 2k temperature reconstructions are rather low, which indicates a substantial inconsistency between the correlation structure in the models and in the PAGES 2k temperature reconstructions.
-The potential - 20 causes of this discrepancy will be discussed in Sect.
-6 but we must already recall here that, in contrast to other analyses presented above, the evaluation of the spatial correlation do not take into account any uncertainty in the reconstruction.
-Any non-climatic noise related to the characteristics of the proxy records selected or differences in the reconstruction method between regions would decrease the correlation, contributing to have lower values than for the model results.
+The potential causes of this discrepancy will be discussed in Sect.
+6, but we must reiterate here that, in contrast to other analyses presented above, the evaluation of the spatial correlation does not take into account any uncertainty in the reconstruction.
+Any non-climatic noise related to the characteristics of the proxy records selected or differences in the reconstruction method between regions would decrease the correlation, contributing to lower values than for the model results.

-The correlations in the simulation are lower if only the pre-industrial period is considered, and close to zero in the control simulations.
-The simulated very high correlations for the entire period are likely to be a consequence of the rather homogeneous and strong anthropogenic warming in the simulations.
-The high correlations for the preindustrial forced runs show that the response to volcanic forcing, solar forcing, land use and/or orbital forcing also substantially contribute to the correlations at the time scales considered.
-Low values obtained for the control simulations indicate that tele-5 connections between continents are weak for simulated internal variability.
+The correlations in the simulations are lower if only the pre-industrial period is considered, and close to zero in the control simulations.
+The simulated high correlations for the last century are likely to be a consequence of the rather homogeneous and strong anthropogenic warming in the simulations.
+The high correlations for the pre-industrial forced runs show that the response to volcanic forcing, solar forcing land use, and/or orbital forcing also substantially contributes to the correlations at the timescales considered.
+Low values obtained for the control simulations indicate that teleconnections between continents are weak for simulated internal variability.

 Although these general characteristics are present in many of the models evaluated here, there are some differences among them.
-In particular, some of the models that show higher correlations during pre-industrial times (e.g., CESM) also display a large response to volcanic forcing compared to the other members of the ensemble (Lehner et al., 2015).
+In particular, some of the models that show higher correlations during pre-industrial times (e.g. CESM) also display a large response to volcanic forcing compared to the other members of the ensemble (Lehner et al., 2015).
 Additionally, the specific characteristics of some regions may differ substantially.
-For instance, the correlation between Antarctic temperatures and other regions is very low in MPI-ESM-P or IPSL-CM5A-LR for pre-industrial conditions while it is much larger in CCSM4 and CESM.
-This can be attributed to a different ratio of forced vs. unforced variability, and in particular to discrepancies in the magnitude of the response to external forcing in the selected models.
+For instance, the correlation between Antarctic temperatures and other regions is very low in MPI-ESM-P or IPSL-CM5A-LR for pre-industrial conditions, while it is much larger in CCSM4 and CESM.
+This can be attributed to a different ratio of forced versus unforced variability, and in particular to discrepancies in the magnitude of the response to external forcing in the selected models.

-5.2 Principal component analysis
+4.2 Principal component analysis

-Figure 6a shows the loadings of the first EOF on each region for the PMIP3 forced simulations and the PAGES 2k reconstructions (with corresponding results for the GISS and COSMOS ensembles presented in Supplement Sect.
+Figure 6a shows the loadings of the first EOF on each region for the PMIP3 forced simulations and the PAGES 2k reconstructions (with corresponding results for the GISS and COS-MOS ensembles presented in Sect.
 S4 and Fig. S7).
-Most models show similarities in the loadings, which indicates that the different regions co-vary similarly in the different models.
-All loadings are positive and thus the first principal
+Most models show similarities in the loadings, which indicates that the different regions covary similarly in the different models.
+All loadings are positive, and thus the first principal component (PC) is only a weighted mean of all continental temperature series.

-- component (PC) is just a weighted mean of all continental temperature series.
-Consequently, the time series of the first PC of the PMIP3 simulations and PAGES 2k temperature reconstructions (Fig. 6b) reflect the main features of the individual orig- - inal series (particularly for Northern Hemisphere regions); namely a temperature decline after around 1200 CE, which lasts until the early 1800s, followed by the sustained warming within the 19th and 20th century.
-Additionally, the influence of volcanic eruptions on reconstructed temperatures is visible during some periods, especially during the mid-13th century (although not in the reconstructions), the mid-15th century and the beginning of the 19th century.
+Consequently, the time series of the first PC of the PMIP3 simulations and PAGES 2k temperature reconstructions (Fig. 6b) reflect the main features of the individual original series (particularly for Northern Hemisphere regions); namely a temperature decline after around 1200 CE, which lasts until the early 1800s, followed by the sustained warming within the 19th and 20th century.
+Additionally, the influ-